 Understand Their Pain Points

 Dive deeper into the specific problems or needs your audience is experiencing.
-It could be anything like- a lack of time, money, or knowledge, and once you find out that it’s time, provide clear, actionable solutions to help them overcome these challenges.
+It could be anything like a lack of time, money, or knowledge.
+Once you find out that it’s time, provide clear, actionable solutions to help them overcome these challenges.

 Define Content Goals